sejdemyr/visreq/README.md

 ### Overview

-The project has two parts.
-First, a set of R scripts gathers the service request data from NYC's open data portal, spatially matches requests with neighborhood boundaries, and outputs aggregated summary statistics (by neighborhood, request type, and/or a time dimension).
+The project has two parts:

+1. A set of R scripts gathers the service request data from NYC's open data portal, spatially matches requests with neighborhood boundaries, and outputs aggregated summary statistics (by neighborhood, request type, and/or a time dimension).
 Because NYC adds and updates the request data daily, the scripts make it possible to automatically query new data and add them to the existing (local) database of service requests.
-Second, the web app uses the aggregated data to display facts and visualizations about a selected neighborhood.
+2. The web app uses the aggregated data to display summary statistics and visualizations, given a selected neighborhood.
 Only the `app` directory is needed to generate the app.

 ### Data